China releases 3 Americans it imprisoned for years, and Beijing says US returned 4 people to China

 The three Americans released by Beijing are Mark Swidan, Kai Li and John Leung, all of whom had been designated by the U.S. government as wrongfully detained by China.
 Swidan had been facing a death sentence on drug charges while Li and Leung were imprisoned on espionage charges.

-A plane carrying the three men from China landed late Wednesday night at a military base in San Antonio, Texas.
+A plane carrying the three men landed late Wednesday night at a military base in San Antonio, Texas.

+Biden told reporters on Thursday morning that he has spoken to all of them and “I’m really happy they are home."

 The release comes just two months after China freed David Lin, a Christian pastor from California who had spent nearly 20 years behind bars after being convicted of contract fraud.